ers35/modserver/readme.md

 ## Building
-`modserver` builds on at least the following platforms: DragonFly BSD, FreeBSD, GNU/Linux, Illumos, Mac OS X, NetBSD, and OpenBSD.
+`modserver` builds on at least the following platforms: DragonFly BSD, FreeBSD, GNU/Linux, illumos, Mac OS X, NetBSD, and OpenBSD.
 Run `make` or `gmake` depending on the platform.

 Individual modules may fail to build if their dependencies are not found.
 This is normal